 One way that you can answer these six objectives is through an excellent and highly unusual essay structure.
 If your essay deals with a particular topic, you will be asked to do an extended essay.
 You can read these essays online, trying to edit and refine them while writing your original piece, or you can find and download the essays in E-Book format.

-This is an excellent exercise if you are stretching yourself and better understanding the types of essay-writing required by the law.
+It is an excellent exercise if you stretch yourself and better understand the types of essay-writing required by the law.
 You will get a chance to shape and refine your writing, but you still need to produce a quality finished draft, so don’t expect perfect perfection.
 If you are struggling to find suitable essays for the Personal Statement, read some of the samples of reflective essays on our website or learn how to start a reflective paper from our experts.

 To choose an intriguing topic for your reflective paper, try these ideas:

-- A topic related to the organization in which you work, your own experiences with a particular group.
+- A matter related to the organization in which you work, your own experiences with a particular group.

 - A topic related to a book you have recently read or perhaps to a movie you have enjoyed.

 - Miscellaneous topics: A recounting of a tale read in the newspaper about a stranger.
 How did you feel when you spent your first weekend traveling by train?
 When having piano lessons or taking swim lessons?